Richard Nixon, Bill Clinton both faced impeachment over obstruction of justice

-In the wake of reports that President Donald Trump requested then-FBI director James Comey to end an investigation into his former national security adviser Michael Flynn, there are mounting questions about Trump’s actions and whether he committed obstruction of justice, which could be an impeachable offense.
+In the wake of House Speaker Nancy Peolsi announcing that the House of Representatives is launching an official impeachment inquiry into President Donald Trump, there are mounting questions about Trump’s actions and whether they amount to an impeachable offense.

 Impeachment is a political process, in which any civil officer, including the president and vice president, can be removed from office "for, and conviction of, treason, bribery, or other high crimes and misdemeanors," according to the Article II, Section 4 of the U.S. Constitution.